<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Is my IRA contribution deductible on my tax return?

-If neither you nor your spouse is covered by a retirement plan at work, your deduction is allowed in full.
+• Fully deductible if neither you nor your spouse are covered by a retirement plan at work, regardless of income.

-For contributions to a traditional IRA, the amount you can deduct may be limited if you or your spouse is covered by a retirement plan at work and your income exceeds certain levels.
+• Partially deductible or non-deductible if either you or your spouse are covered by a workplace retirement plan and your income exceeds certain thresholds.

 Can I contribute to a traditional IRA or Roth IRA if I’m covered by a retirement plan at work?